Safe Ways to Invest if You’re Terrified of Risk

 5. Investment-Grade Bonds

-Because investment-grade bonds are low risk, the yields are low compared to higher-risk “junk bonds.”
+Because investment-grade corporate bonds are low risk, the yields are low compared to higher-risk “junk bonds.”
 That’s because corporations with low credit ratings have to pay investors more to compensate them for the extra risk.

 6. Target-Date Funds